-Use this widget to display website navigation.
-The widget displays only visible pages.
+You use this widget to display website navigation.
+The widget displays only visible pages

-You first configure the Navigation widget when you drop it on a page, then you can use the widget template to customize its behavior and appearance, then you can apply a CSS to style it.
+After you place the Navigation widget on a page, you can configure it, then you can use the widget template to customize its behavior and appearance, then you can apply a CSS to style it.

 For more information, see Customize the Navigation widget.

-- To do this, click Edit button in the upper-right corner of the widget.
+- Click Edit button in the upper-right corner of the widget.

 The Navigation window appears.

 - Choose which pages to display in the navigation, by selecting one of the following:

 The Navigation widget displays links to pages that are at top level in the structure of pages and have no parent.

 - All pages under particular page